Module Dependencies Overview

 - Lock file: Resolved versions are written to

-invowkmod.lock.cue - Discovery: Commands are available via the module namespace when the dependency is installed
+invowkmod.lock.cue - Discovery: Commands are available via the module command source ID when the dependency is installed

 Invowk uses an explicit-only dependency model, similar to Go modules: every module in the dependency tree must be declared in your root invowkmod.cue.
 If module A requires module B, and B requires C, then C must also be declared in your invowkmod.cue.